L.A. Needs An Experienced Auditor As Controller

 The Controller’s job is to audit whether city money is being spent effectively.
-We need someone to keep an eye on our tax dollars and those who spend our tax dollars.
+We need someone to keep an independent eye on our tax dollars and those who spend our tax dollars.
 And we need someone who can combine accounting expertise, audit expertise, legal expertise and just plain common sense.

 The Controller’s job is important.
 It requires a deep knowledge of auditing and accounting.
 It is neither a consolation prize for termed-out career politicians nor should it be a platform for those with radical agendas who want to harm public safety by defunding our police.

 We need fresh ideas, a fresh perspective, and realistic solutions for the problems facing our city.
 I ask for your support and your vote.

 Independent Auditor & Attorney for Los Angeles City Controller

 David has the courage and the right experience to root out corruption and inefficiency at City Hall.

 David was put to the test early in his career as a government auditor.
 As organized crime infiltrated the nation’s fuel supply chain resulting in California losing over $148,000,000 in 1994 to tax theft, the state was caught flat footed and unprepared.
 In response, the State Board of Equalization (SBOE) asked David and several other auditors to be the founding members of its first dedicated criminal investigation unit.

 After three years of hard work and dozens of prosecutions and targeted legislation, David and the team essentially eliminated tax theft in the fuel industry and re-leveled the playing field for honest businesses.
 Based on the unit’s early success, the legislature and the SBOE created a permanent criminal investigations unit with limited peace officer status to protect California’s taxpayers.